-- 5.1 Exams/quizzes
+- 5.1 Quizzes/Exams

-- 5.2 Written/lab assignments
+- 5.2 Assignments

 - 5.3 Participation

 6. STUDENT RESPONSIBILITIES

 - 6.1 Under AWC Policy, students are expected to attend every session of class in which they are enrolled. - 6.2 Classroom Assignments: Students are responsible for work missed and for completing all work before the next class meeting.
 Students are responsible for participating in all oral drills and for taking all exams.